 Tier one words are flashcard words.
 While teaching English as a Second Language, tier one words are the easiest to teach.
-You can point to the picture of the word to explaining it immediately.
+You can point to the picture of the word to explain it immediately.
 For example, “chair” is a Tier 1 word.
 You can point to a picture of a chair to explain the word immediately to students learning English.

-To teach tier one words, you can play games like Pictionary, which is a charades-inspired word-guessing game.
+To teach tier-one words, you can play games like Pictionary, which is a charades-inspired word-guessing game.

 Tier one vocabulary words include: Sight words, nouns, verbs, adjectives, and early reading words